errataca/errataca.com/index.md

 #### Polysecure (⭐️⭐️⭐️⭐️⭐️) - Jessica Fern
 This one isn't a good introduction to polyam, but it's required reading for anyone interested.
 Takes an Attachment-Theory lens and trauma-informed look at polyamory.
 Really great to do as a book group.

-#### Open Deeply (⭐️⭐️⭐️) - Kate Loree
+#### Open Deeply (⭐️⭐️⭐️⭐️) - Kate Loree
 Good for polyam newbies and folks opening up a relationship.
 Covers a lot of the same topics as the other books.
 Feels somewhat "surface level" sometimes.

 #### The Ethical Slut (⭐️⭐️⭐️) - Dossie Easton, Janet Hardy
 Less about an existing couple opening up.
 Very hippy.
 Must buy 3rd ed (earlier versions contained some -isms).
-Sometimes feels like it's for and from an earlier generation of polyam folks.
+As a milennial, sometimes feels like it's for and from an earlier generation of polyam folks.
 Covers topics deeply, focuses a lot on sexuality.

 #### More Than Two (-) - Eve Rickert, F. V.
 Good intro book for folks opening up an existing monogamous relationship.
 Good personal stories.
 Feels very similar to _Open Deeply_ and _The Ethical Slut_ but in my opinion goes deeper and has better insights.
 Some caveats (see footnote).